mkaszubowski/reefpoints/source/posts/2016-04-05-some-user-involvement-is-good-for-design-but-is-more-better.md

 It was a lot of fun and highly engaging.
 The reactions from the participants were overwhelmingly enthusiastic.
 But I was surprised to find that the end result was a room full of nearly identical designs — both to each other and to what already exists in the marketplace.
 All were some variation of: 1 Select a location, 2 View the menu, 3 Order something, 4 Check out, 5 Thank you.

-With a design brief that was akin to, "Design a new car — anything you want," we ended up with lot full of lookalike beige sedans.
+With a design brief that was akin to, "Design a new car — anything you want," we ended up with a lot full of lookalike beige sedans.
 No bold hypercars.
 No original go-anywhere vehicles that could hop a chasm if commanded to do so.
 This outcome was especially concerning given we weren't "typical users" — we were mostly "designers."
 So, what happened?

 ![beigecar](https://i.imgur.com/pzsFUsU.jpg)
 Image Credit: [KIA Media](http://www.kiamedia.com/us/en/models/amanti/2006)